coralnianwi/-portfolio/README.md

 ```
 --->

-### Run tests
+### Run test

-To run tests, run the following command:
+To run tests, run the following command: right-clicking in the code editor on a test and selecting Run test

 <!--
 Example command: